-3. Communicating any issues to the Board and Management

-• Changing any policies and informing staff of any changes. - On-going.

-- Informing the Board of issues that require Board solutions and decisions.
-(If solutions have a financial impact on the Board's budget Board approval must be sought.
+- Undertaking a complete review of the Boards website and undertake to make this more user friendly and up to date during 2019. - 3.
+Communicating any issues to the Board and Management - Changing any policies and informing staff of any changes On-going. - Informing the Board of issues that require Board solutions and decisions.
+(If solutions have a financial impact on the Board's budget Board approval must be sought).
 The Board are still considering the need for a more satisfactory office in Orkney which will give improved access to disabled people, although disabled access facilities are currently in place. - It was identified and implemented, in relation to staff who carry out the doorto-door canvassing for electoral registration purposes, to receive overtime payments as an alternative to receiving time off in lieu.
 It was seen that there was unfairness because those that were part-time or job share would receive no real benefit to getting extra time off work.
 The Board agreed to this allowing some the option of receiving extra money.
 This has also been extended to all staff as a result of extra workloads experienced under exceptional recent events such as two back to back elections during 2017. - Improving access to Board's web site.
-Initiatives such as BrouseAloud continue to be considered which will allow improved access to the website for people with dyslexia. - Other initiatives such as website translation are been explored.
-No further progress has been made in this area as resources have not allowed the time to spend on modernising the website to allow improved language translation. - 4.
-Employment - The current staff profile is monitored according to race, disability, gender and age.
+Undertaking a complete review of the Boards website and undertake to make this more user friendly and up to date during 2019. - Other initiatives such as website translation are being explored.
+No further progress has been made in this area as resources have not allowed the time to spend on modernising the website to allow improved language translation.

+4. Employment

+- The current staff profile is monitored according to race, disability, gender and age.
 Monitoring results are shown in the Appendix at the end of this report.
-Since 2015 onwards the Board has moved away from 100% White Ethnic Profiles, achieved a 50:50 distribution between Genders and achieved a wider spread in the Employee Age Distribution.
+Since 2015 onwards the Board has moved away from 100% White Ethnic Profiles.
+The previously achieved 50:50 distribution between Genders has been departed from up to 2019 although further progress has been made on wider spread in the Employee Age Distribution.
 It has to be recognised that in a small organisation consisting of two island areas with 12 full time equivalent staff, this proves extremely challenging. - Any job applicants and actual recruitments are similarly monitored by race, disability and gender.
-The employment monitoring is contained within the Appendix at the end of the Equalities Mainstreaming & Equalities Outcomes 2017 report.
+The employment monitoring is contained within the Appendix at the end of the Equalities Mainstreaming & Equalities Outcomes 2019 report.
+We provide training and educational opportunities to make colleague staff aware of any staff disabilities and how to cope/deal with potential scenarios.